TV and Radio

 What's coming up?

-The CRTC issued a notice of consultation for its next public hearing starting at 9 a.m. on March 27, 2017.
-The Commission will consider applications for a radio license or licenses to serve the urban Aboriginal communities in one or more of the Ottawa, Toronto, Calgary, Edmonton and Vancouver markets.
-The hearing will take place at the Conference Centre, 140 Promenade du Portage, Phase IV, Outaouais.
+The CRTC held a public hearing March 27-29, 2017 to consider applications for a radio license or licenses to serve the urban Indigenous communities in one or more of the Ottawa, Toronto, Calgary, Edmonton and Vancouver markets.
+Stay tuned for an upcoming decision.

 Television Service Provider Code